 Does vitamin D (& C) help with Covid-19?

 If you want to do something for your grandparents, parents, children and yourself: read, understand, act!
-And print and post this notice

 - Our immune system fights infections caused by bacteria or viruses with the help of messenger substances, antibodies and killer cells.
 Vitamin D plays a central role as an immune modulator and ensures that always enough, but also not too many immune cells wage war against the invaders.